yunkunrao/tendermint.com/content/blog/introducing-ethermint.md

 ### Starting Ethermint
 In a second terminal window switch into the folder with the Ethermint source code.
 Then run `ethermint --datadir ~/.ethermint init dev/genesis.json` to initialise the Ethermint files.
+Then in order to have an account with money run `cp -r dev/keystore ~/.ethermint/keystore`.
 Afterwards, start the Ethermint node by running `ethermint --datadir ~/.ethermint --rpc --rpcaddr=0.0.0.0 --ws --wsaddr=0.0.0.0 --rpcapi eth,net,web3,personal,admin`.
 This tells Ethermint to expose a lot of its functionality over RPC.